OpenAgentsInc/v2/docs/sidebar-refactor.md

 - Optimize the component to reduce prop drilling by using context or custom hooks where appropriate
 - Consolidate icon components (IconShare, IconTrash) into a shared icon library if not already done
 - Consider creating a custom hook for handling chat actions (delete, share) to simplify the main component
+- Retain the server-side rendering approach for the desktop sidebar, but integrate it with the new ChatsPane component
+- Ensure that the responsive styling for desktop view is maintained in the new component structure